Tjuli-01/RatationDataCollector/README.md

-A simple rotation data collector for a machine learning goal assist check I am creating for a Minecraft anticheat.
+A simple rotation data collector for a machine learning aim assist check I am creating for a Minecraft anticheat.